myADLM/ADLM-2025-Data-Challenge/indigo/README.md

 ### Data Flow (high-level)
 1. Input ZIP placed at `backend/app/input_data/raw_input_data.zip` (or downloaded by `setup.sh`).
 2. Backend builds medallions (bronze → silver) on startup.
+3. Refined data is used to build the BM25-IDF index and vector database.
-3. User queries in the frontend call backend search/chat endpoints.
+4. User queries in the frontend call backend search/chat endpoints.
-4. Backend retrieves relevant chunks and returns responses; documents are available via the download route.
+5. Backend retrieves relevant chunks and returns responses; documents are available via the download route.